-Lainie focused a gentle beam of magic on the tomato seedling poking its leaves up from the ground.
+LAINIE FOCUSED A gentle beam of magic on the tomato seedling poking its leaves up from the ground.
 The limited stock of tomato seeds at Rikton’s Mercantile had sold out quickly, and she had been lucky to get her hands on some.
-Canned tomatoes from the canneries out at Amber Bay were somewhat costly; if she could get these seedlings to grow and bear fruit, there would be plenty of tomatoes to eat fresh and to preserve, and seeds for next year’s planting, at a great savings.
+Canned tomatoes from the canneries out at Amber Bay were somewhat costly; if she could get these seedlings to grow and bear fruit, there would be plenty of tomatoes to eat fresh and to preserve, and seeds for next year’s planting, which would be a great savings.

 It hadn’t always been that way.
-Time was, not so long ago, mages in the Wildings wouldn’t have dared tell their neighbors, their friends, even their kin, what they were.
-But over the past six years or so, after Lainie and Silas defeated a band of powerful renegade mages who threatened the freedom of the Wildings, many of the Plain settlers had left off the old hate and fear, and more and more towns were making it against the law to harm or kill mages just for being mages.
+Time was, not so long ago, mages in the Wildings wouldn’t have dared tell their non-magical neighbors, their friends, even their kin, what they were.
+But over the past six years or so, after Lainie and Silas defeated a band of powerful renegade mages who wanted to seize control of the Wildings, many of the Plain settlers had left off the old hate and fear, and more and more towns were making it illegal to harm or kill mages just for being mages.
 Her and Silas’s dream of making the Wildings a place where mages and Plain folk could live peacefully side by side was well on the way to coming true.

 Lainie reached beneath the surface of the ground to pull in a little of the amber magic that flowed there and fed the power into the seedling.
 The ring on her right forefinger, slender gold set with three rose-colored gems, glowed a little with her effort.
 Then, having done her best to get that seedling to thrive, she sat back, enjoying the warmth of the spring sunshine on her face.

 Around her, leagues and leagues of rolling golden-green rangeland stretched away to the horizon.
 A good part of it was her and Silas’s land.
-After living with their friends the Coltors up north in the Bentwood Valley for a time, she and Silas had decided to move on.
-Now they were settled on their own ranch an hour’s ride northwest of the town of Prairie Wells, which sat somewhat south of the halfway point between Bitterbush Springs and Canyon View.
+After living with their friends the Coltors up north in the Bentwood Valley for a time after that last fight, she and Silas had decided to move on.
+Now they were settled on their own ranch an hour’s ride northwest of the town of Prairie Wells, which sat somewhat south of the halfway point between Lainie’s hometown of Bitterbush Springs and Canyon View.
 The area was well-watered but still mostly unsettled, so there had been plenty of good land to choose from.

 Happily planning what they would do with their earnings once the ranch finally started turning a profit, Lainie went back to encouraging her tomato seedlings to grow.